admin-shell-io/submodel-templates/published/Digital Battery Passport/4_Technical Data/1/0/2/README.md

   SubmodelElementList (4 in JSON, 2 in the AASX payload).
 These violations were present in versions 1.0 and 1.0.1.

-### Verification

-- Both JSON artifacts deserialize and pass `aas-core3` constraint verification.
-  Violations reduced from 3 to 1 per artifact.
-- The AASX package opens as a valid OPC package with a well-formed XML payload.
-  All non-payload package entries are byte-identical to version 1.0.1.

 ### Known remaining issues

 - One constraint violation remains per JSON artifact: "The value must represent a